What is Pump Cavitation?

 Two types of cavitation are more prevalent in rotating equipment engineering; Vapor Cavitation and Gas Cavitation.

-Depending on the location of pump cavitation on suction or discharge side, pump cavitation can also be grouped as Suction cavitation and discharge cavitation.
+Depending on the location of pump cavitation on the suction or discharge side, pump cavitation can also be grouped as Suction cavitation and discharge cavitation.

 Symptoms/ Effects of Cavitation